HarishankarYellapragada/Calico_K8Networking/calico_labsetup.md

 # Calico Lab
+This lab consists of ..
+Steps.

- We will be creating 4 VMs.
+## 1. We will be creating 4 VMs.
 (3 Kubernetes nodes and 1 standalone host) each with predefined static IP addresses:

 #### Control (198.19.0.1) - Kubernetes control-plane node